Tax Reporting & Compliance FAQs

 - How can I update my tax withholding?

-- Can you provide me a copy of my W2?
+- Can I get a copy of past W-2 forms?

 - I didn’t update my tax withholding in time and more income tax was withheld than I wanted.
 Can I get a refund of the extra withholding?

 - No. Taxes withheld from paychecks are remitted to the tax authority on your behalf at the time of withholding.
 However, you can adjust future withholding.
 If you believe over withholding occurred due to UCPath error, please submit a case to the UCPath Center through the self-service UCPath portal.
 UCPath colleagues will review your record and reply.